chrisenoch/automatic-image-resize/README.md

 ```

 ## Step 2
-This Step explains how to use the included program resize-images.js to resize images in batch.
+This Step explains how to use the included program `resize-images.js` to resize images in batch.
 You can skip to Step 3 if you will do this your own way.

 **Warning**: `resize-images.js`. modifies files on your computer.
-This program is intended as a starting poitn for you to use.
+This program is intended as a starting point for you to use.
 Do not use if you do not understand the code.

 If you decide to use `resizeImages.js` , add the desired widths to the `widths` array.
 E.g. if you want every image to have the sizes 400, 800 and 1000, you would add these values to the widths array.
 75% quality is used because it is arguably a good trade-off between quality and file size.
 This is also the default quality used for image-resizing in Next.js as you can see [here](https://nextjs.org/docs/pages/api-reference/components/image) Feel free to change the quality as you see fit.

 **Terminology**
-- **width suffix** For the image `tenerife-800.jpeg`,  **-800.jpeg** is the width suffix. <dash>.<number>.<file_extension>
+- **width suffix** For the image `tenerife-800.jpeg`,  **-800.jpeg** is the width suffix. _(a dash followed by a number followed by the file extension)_.
 - **base image** - An image with no width suffix in the name, which is used to generate all other size variations of the image.

 For every image you want the program to create an image for, ensure that there is at least one base image in the appropriate directory.
 Images with a width suffix will be ignored.
 The program uses these base images as a base to generate other images.
 The larger the size and the higher the quality of this base image, the higher the quality will be of the images this app generates.